exo-archives/aio-ecm-wcm/patch/1.2.8/WCM-2823/readme.txt

       In WCM project, FCKeditor was changed to use the stylesheets of PORTAL, WCM.
       The links in FCKeditor applies those stylesheets (color:black, text-decoration:none) => can't be distinguished.
     * To fix this problem, put fck_editorarea.css file into the list of stylesheet files which are applied to FCKeditor.
+    * The same problem in view mode is caused by stylesheet.
+To fix it, change the document template to apply the correct stylesheet.

 Patch file: WCM-2823.patch